ubccpsc/310/project/README.md

 1. Invoke AutoTest frequently to ensure you have not introduced regressions into your code.
 Remember: you can only submit to the private suite once every 12 hours and AutoTest will respond more slowly as the deadline approaches.

-You do not need to submit your code on the deliverable deadline; we will automatically pull your code from the master branch at the due date and run the tests against it.
-The state of your main branch at the moment the deliverable is due is your responsibility.
+You do not need to submit your code on the deliverable deadline; we will automatically run our tests against every push you make to your repository while the deliverable; your score will be the score of the highest push during this time (up until the end of the grace period).

 #### NOTE: On gaming coverage